Otira

-Otira is a small township fifteen kilometres north of Arthur's Pass in the central South Island of New Zealand.
+Otira is a small township 15 km north of Arthur's Pass in the central South Island of New Zealand.
 It is on the northern approach to the pass, a saddle between the Ōtira and Bealey Rivers high in the Southern Alps.
 A possible meaning of Otira is "o" (place of) and "tira" (the travellers).
 Another possible meaning is "Oti" (finished) and "ra" (Sun), because Otira Gorge is usually in deep shadow.